joshuamhtsang/p4_tutorials_doraemon_2022/1_jmt_vagrant_setup.md

 $ vagrant up --provision
 ~~~

+Update 2025-07-23: Now WAIT!
+It takes some time before the VM is all setup and until it is, using the username 'p4' and password 'p4' will not work!

 The '--provision' flag is sometime necesssary to mount this repo's files to the following directory inside in the guest VM:

 ~~~